 Skip to main content

-In addition to live recording, HyperWhisper can transcribe audio files you already have on disk.
-The flow is the same on both platforms — pick a file from the menu, watch a progress popup, and the result lands in your History — but the supported formats and provider limits differ.
-Pick your platform below.
+HyperWhisper transcribes live recordings, and also audio files that you already have on disk.
+The procedure is the same on both platforms.
+You select a file from the menu, a progress popup shows the work, and the result goes to your History.
+The supported formats and the provider limits are different on each platform.
+Select your platform below.

 Open the file picker

-Click the HyperWhisper menu bar icon, hover Transcribe File, and choose the mode you want to use.
-A standard macOS file picker opens immediately.HyperWhisper menu bar with Transcribe File submenu openEach mode in your library shows up as a submenu item, so you can transcribe with Hyper, Voice to text, Meeting, or any custom mode without changing your default first.
+Click the HyperWhisper menu bar icon.
+Hover over Transcribe File, then select the mode.
+A standard macOS file picker opens immediately.HyperWhisper menu bar with the Transcribe File submenu openEach mode in your library shows as a submenu item.
+You can transcribe with Hyper, Voice to text, Meeting, or a custom mode.
+Your default mode does not change.

 Supported formats

-HyperWhisper accepts most common audio containers, plus the two main video containers — for video files, the audio track is extracted locally before transcription.
+HyperWhisper accepts most common audio containers and the two main video containers.
+For a video file, HyperWhisper extracts the audio track on your computer before the transcription.

-Cloud providers each support a different subset of audio formats.
-If you select a format the provider does not accept, HyperWhisper catches it before upload and tells you which formats that provider supports — so you do not have to wait for a cryptic API error after a long upload.
+Each cloud provider supports a different set of audio formats.
+If you select a format that the provider does not accept, HyperWhisper stops before the upload.
+It shows the formats that the provider supports.
+You do not wait for a long upload and then get an unclear API error.

 File size limits